Axa: Thomas Buberl's tenure (2016–present)

+At the same time the group was buying in Italian retail insurance.
+The €423 million acquisition of Gruppo Nobis, with an earn-out of up to €55 million, completed on 1 April 2025.
+On 28 November 2025 Axa took a 51% majority stake in the digital motor insurer Prima Assicurazioni for €0.5 billion, with call and put options over the rest expected to be exercised in 2029 or 2030.
+Chiara Soldano, chief executive of Axa Italy, put the combined outlay at close to €1 billion.

+The annual general meeting of 30 April 2026 renewed Buberl's mandate as a director for four years and reappointed him chief executive for the same period.

 In May 2016, the firm announced that it would stop investing in tobacco shares and bonds and allow its portfolio of tobacco-related bonds to run off.
-On 12 September 2018, Axa acquired XL Group Ltd., a Bermuda-based property and casualty commercial lines insurer and reinsurer, for $15.3 billion.
-In October 2019, the company sold Axa Bank Belgium to Crelan for €620 million (US$688.51 million).

 In 2019, Axa partially disinvested from the Israeli arms group Elbit Systems following pressure from the Boycott, Divestment and Sanctions movement.
 The move followed several years of campaigning by NGOs, including an April 2018 petition launched by SumOfUs that received 140,000 signatures, leading Axa to "quietly reduce" its investments in Elbit and Israeli banks.
 Axa remains indirectly invested in Elbit and Israeli banks through a non-controlling interest in its former subsidiary Alliance Bernstein.

 In 2023, Axa has increased investments in Israel as a shareholder in three Israeli banks known to support the Israeli occupation of the West Bank: Bank Hapoalim (US$9.99M), Bank Leumi (US$6M), and Israel Discount Bank (US$3.4M).
 By August 2024, however, AXA had completed a "full divestment" from all three banks, according an analysis by ethical-investing advocacy group Ekō.

 In February 2023, the company sold a 7.94% stake in Banca Monte dei Paschi di Siena (MPS) to institutional investors.
 The package included approximately 100,000,000 MPS shares at a price of €2.33 (US$2.50) per share, for a total transaction value of €233 million (US$250 million).
 Axa retained 0.0007% of the Italian bank's capital.